christoph-phillips/blog/content/blog/of-all-phenomena-the-mind-the-forerunner.md

   thinking differently.

-  Get caught up in competition in races and go off too fast.
+  Get caught up in competition in races and go off too fast?
 Train your mind to be more in tune with your own performance, rather than those around you.